dev4hk/spring-boot-simple-sns-service/README.md

 ## Features

 - User can create posts and comments
-- User can hit a like button on posts
+- User can like posts
 - User can get notifications if someone else likes the user's posts
 - The service is integrated with Spring Security, that uses can use JWT tokens to access the service
 - The service is integrated with Redis, for caching in memory to reduce the number of DB accesses